2And He [Jesus Christ] opened his mouth and taught them, saying:

 Yes, the LORD has a great reward for you in heaven someday!
 Think about that!
 If you remember that God Almighty, your Heavenly Father is pleased with your obedience to Him, you will not be shaken by someone’s silly teases and taunts.
 You have a reward in heaven waiting for you!

 Nobody gets into heaven by being good, because no one is 100% good for 24/7.
-We gain entrance to heaven because we have accepted Yahshua as our Savior.
+We gain entrance to heaven because we have accepted Yeshua as our Savior.
 But we can earn rewards on earth that will be waiting for us in heaven!
 So our actions and attitudes matter a lot!
-Yahshua promises us great rewards for enduring patiently persecution.
+Yeshua promises us great rewards for enduring patiently persecution.

 Please remember to pray daily for persecuted Christians.